 Don't think that simply giving a criminal what they want will enable you to escape without harm, they often hurt people just because they can.

 Criminals have been known to watch travellers arriving at the airport, following them and then attacking them brutally.
-Be on guard for this in the same way you would when withdrawing money from a bank, as criminals use the same strategy.
+Be highly vigilant with this in the same way you would when withdrawing money from a bank, as criminals use the same strategy.
+Even locals are targets for these criminals and tend avoid banks.
+If you do need to use an ATM or bank, make sure it's inside a hotel or you have precautions in place i.e not being seen going into the bank.

 Do not use public transportation including "tap-taps", unless you really have a pressing need to find out what being stabbed feels like.
 Public transport has been the site of numerous stabbings, robberies and kidnappings.

-Difficult because it's the capital, but do not go to Port-au-Prince if you can avoid it.
-If you do, under no circumstances visit the insanely high crime level slum areas Carrefour, Martissant, Cite Soleil, the Delmas road area, and Petionville.
+Difficult because it's the capital, but there are some safe hotels and markets in Port au Prince and in other locations in Haiti.
+It's best not to walk around Port au Prince alone especially at night, however if you do, under no circumstances visit the insanely high crime level slum areas Carrefour, Martissant, Cite Soleil, the Delmas road area, and Petionville.

 Certain road areas should also be ruled out.
 The urban route Nationale #1, airport road (Boulevard Toussaint L'Ouverture) and the connecting roads to the New ("American") Road via Route Nationale #1 have seen numerous incidents of violent crime including murder, robbery and carjacking (unless you're travelling in one of those nifty armoured cars and happen to be carrying an assault rifle yourself.
 Even then, you might have problems).